SQream/sqream_docs/reference/cli/sqream_sql.rst

      - Specify the password using the command line argument.
 If not specified, the client will prompt the user for the password.
    * - ``--clustered``
      - False
      - When used, the client connects to the load balancer, usually on port ``3108``.
-If not set, the client assumes the connection is to a standalone SQream DB instance.
+If not set, the client assumes the connection is to a standalone SQream DB worker.
    * - ``--service``
      - ``sqream``
      - :ref:`Service name (queue)<workload_manager>` that statements will file into.